gaganyaan2/blog/2022/3.Perfume/Readme.md

 C16 - Strawberry

 ## Syntactic Or essential oil
-- Top and Mid notes
+- Top and Mid notes based on molecular weight.

 ## Accord (like musical notes)

 Rose   - 1 2 3 ...

 Jasmin - 9 8 7 ...

+## Notes
+It's all based on the molecular weight of the compounds. eg sandarwool can be base note.

+Top notes
+- generally Citrus (lemon, organge)

+Mid notes

+Base notes

 ## Others